 The unveiling of the series took place at the Time-Life building on the 15h of February, 1966.
 The plan was for a 5-race series over 9 weeks that included the Player's 200 (Canada), the LA Times Grand Prix and the Monterey Grand Prix plus St Jovite and a still unfinished track in Las vegas.
 The minimum prize money would be $20,000 at St Jovite and $30,000 everywhere else.
 Each venue would also contribute to a championship prize fund.
 One of the drivers who was at the unveiling, Masten Gregory was asked what kid of engine he would run.
 To which he answered "a really big one!"

 The lack of appearance money proved to be a hindrance for some drivers and one team, McLaren stated that without appearance money they would not take part.
-This proved rather unpopular with the US based motoring press but Mayer had a point.
+This proved rather unpopular with the US based motoring press.
 Privately Kaser saw that McLaren, based in England had a point and he concluded that the only solution was to find more prize money!
 Kaser was able to add one more race at Bridgehampton but something even more incredible was about to fall into his lap.
 The makers of Johnson Wax were putting all of their automotive care products under one banner, that of J/Wax and were looking at marketing opportunities.
 Robert T. Henkel of Carl Byoir & Associates, a leading public relations firm with the enthusiastic backing of Johnson Company chairman Sam Johnson Kaser and after a series of meetings, contracts were signed and budgets allocated for Johnson Wax to become Can-Am's title sponsor.
 This was something that had never been attempted in sports marketing and it turned out to be a masterstroke.
 Other accessory money came along for the ride and the total prize money approached $350,000, or enough to even grab Teddy Mayer's attention.
 Enough as well to catch the eye of a certain opportunistic Englishman by the name of John Surtees.